British Hong Kong: Cadets

 In 1861, Governor Sir Hercules Robinson introduced the Hong Kong Cadetship, which recruited young graduates from Britain to learn Cantonese and written Chinese for two years, before deploying them on a fast track to the Civil Service.
 Cadet officers gradually formed the backbone of the civil administration.
 After the Second World War, ethnic Chinese were allowed into the service, followed by women.
 Cadets were renamed Administrative Officers in the 1950s, and they remained the elite of the Civil Service during British rule.

-Prior to and during the Second World War, the garrison was composed of British Army battalions and locally enlisted personnel (LEPs) who served as regular members in the Hong Kong Squadron of the Royal Navy or the Hong Kong Military Service Corps and their associate land units.
-The Hong Kong Brigade served as the main garrison formation.
-After the outbreak of the Second World War, the garrison was reinforced with British Indian Army and Canadian Army units.
-A second brigade, the Kowloon Infantry Brigade, was formed to assist in commanding the expanded force.
-The garrison was defeated during the Battle of Hong Kong, by the Empire of Japan.

 Military

 Prior to and during the Second World War, the garrison was composed of British Army battalions and locally enlisted personnel (LEPs) who served as regular members in the Hong Kong Squadron of the Royal Navy or the Hong Kong Military Service Corps and their associate land units.
 The Hong Kong Brigade served as the main garrison formation.
 After the outbreak of the Second World War, the garrison was reinforced with British Indian Army and Canadian Army units.
 A second brigade, the Kowloon Infantry Brigade, was formed to assist in commanding the expanded force.
 The garrison was defeated during the Battle of Hong Kong, by the Empire of Japan.

 After the Second World War and the end of the Japanese occupation of Hong Kong, the British military reestablished a presence.
 As a result of the Chinese Civil War, the British Army raised the 40th Infantry Division and dispatched it to garrison Hong Kong.
 It later left for combat in the Korean War, and the defense of the territory was taken up by additional British forces who were rotated from Europe.
 The garrison was further supplemented by LEPs, and Gurkhas.
 The latter came from Nepal, but formed part of the British Army.
 The size of the garrison during the Cold War fluctuated and ended up being based around one brigade.

 The Royal Hong Kong Regiment, a military unit which was part of the Hong Kong Government, was trained and organised along the lines of a British Territorial Army unit.
 As such, it was supported by British Army regular personnel holding key positions.
 These British Army personnel, for their duration of service to the Royal Hong Kong Regiment, were seconded to the Hong Kong Government.
 In the post-WWII era, the majority of the regiment's members were local citizens of Chinese descent.